Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.

 BGL – does not accept grouped low-usage sites.

-All other suppliers – reject sub-5000 kWh contracts entirely or pay no commission on them.
+All other suppliers – reject sub-5000 kWh contracts entirely or pay no commission.

-Suppliers do not pay commission on very low-usage sites and frequently reject them during validation.
+Suppliers do not pay commission on very low-usage sites.

-Processing these contracts offers no commercial benefit and can distort supplier performance metrics.
+Processing them provides no commercial benefit and damages supplier performance metrics.

-To protect supplier relationships and maintain efficiency, BOS does not handle sub-5000 kWh contracts except under strict, supplier-driven exceptions managed internally.
+To protect supplier relationships and operational efficiency, BOS does not handle sub-5000 kWh contracts except under strict, supplier-driven exceptions managed internally.

 Q: What if I raise a ticket about a low-usage site?

 🗂️ The Help Desk will refer you back to this policy.
-Please check usage and supplier eligibility first to avoid delays.
+Check EAC/AQ and supplier eligibility first.

 Q: Can I still submit a contract below 5000 kWh?

-⚡ No. These contracts are not accepted as suppliers do not pay commission on them.
+⚡ No. These contracts are not accepted as suppliers do not pay commission.

-Q: Do I get commission if it is under 5000 kWh?
+Q: Do I get commission if usage is under 5000 kWh?

-🌈 As the broker, you are always hunting for that pot of gold, so always submit with the maximum uplift in case usage grows and a payout becomes possible later. 🍀
+🌈 As the broker, you are always hunting for that pot of gold; submit with maximum uplift if usage later grows and a payout becomes possible. 🍀

 Q: Can I group several low-usage meters together?

-📊 Yes.
-EDF, Scottish Power, and BGB may consider grouped low-usage meters when submitted as a single multi-site portfolio for the same business.
+📊 Yes; EDF, Scottish Power, and BGB may consider grouped meters within the same business.

 🚫 BGL does not accept grouped low-usage sites.

-⛔ It wastes time for everyone and affects supplier performance metrics.
-Suppliers treat sub-5000 kWh sites as domestic and reject them automatically.
+⛔ It wastes time and damages supplier performance metrics.
+Suppliers automatically reject these.